Gravitational back-reaction is magical: Main results

-Now for more general CFTs that need not have holographic duals, the above relations continue to hold with suitable substitutions of $\mathcal{T}\rightarrow (n-1)/4Gn$ and $\mathcal{A}/4G\rightarrow \tilde{S}_n$ where $\tilde{S}_n$ is a function of R\'enyi entropy defined by \cite{Dong:2018lsk}.
-We present compelling evidence that an additive anti-flatness measure is proportional to the amount of non-local magic in the system.
-We show with analytical arguments and numerical results that the exact non-local magic in the CFT scales as $S(A)$ whereas the smoothed non-local magic scales as $\sqrt{S(A)}$.
-We then conjecture that such relations hold for general CFTs and apply this conjecture to evaluate magic for selected examples in holographic CFT using \cref{eqn:smoothinequality0}.
-Specifically, we do so for the static thermofield double state, and for non-equilibrium dynamics after local and global quantum quenches.
+Now for more general CFTs that need not have holographic duals, the above relations continue to hold with suitable substitutions of $\mathcal{T}\rightarrow (n-1)/4Gn$ and $\mathcal{A}/4G\rightarrow \tilde{S}_n$ where $\tilde{S}_n$ is a function of R\'enyi entropy defined by Ref.~\cite{Dong:2018lsk}. { Provided that an approximate unitary distillation argument holds, we provide compelling analytical arguments that the amount of nonlocal magic is proportional to the an additive antiflatness measure in the system.
+We further show that the exact nonlocal magic in the CFT scales as $S(A)$ whereas the smoothed nonlocal magic scales as $\sqrt{S(A)}$.
+We also backup these claims with numerical evidence in an Ising CFT.
+Since the UV regulated non-stabilizer resource cost in an infinite dimensional system like a quantum field theory can remain finite, the approximation also permits a quadratic reduction compared to the na\"ive expectation in a quantum simulations.} We then conjecture that such relations hold for general CFTs and apply this conjecture to evaluate magic for selected examples in holographic CFT using \cref{eqn:smoothinequality0}.
+Specifically, we do so for the static thermofield double state, and for nonequilibrium dynamics after local and global quantum quenches.
 We also examine the magic evolution in a time-evolved wormhole geometry described by a thermal field double state.